Skip to content

 Step 3 - Inject the token into the page

 Your server renders the widget tag with the embed-token attribute set to the token from Step 2.
-The SDK validates that token in the browser as an access gate, then continues startup using the configured user identifiers on the widget element.
+The SDK validates that token in the browser as an access gate, then continues startup using the signed identity claims from the token mint request.

 Step 4 - Add the widget